spack/spack/lib/spack/docs/signing.rst

 Internal Implementation
 -----------------------

-The technical implementation of the pipeline signing process includes components defined in Amazon Web Services, the Kubernetes cluster, and the GitLab/GitLab Runner deployment.
-Here we present this in two interdependent sections.
+The technical implementation of the pipeline signing process includes components defined in Amazon Web Services, the Kubernetes cluster, at affilicated institutions, and the GitLab/GitLab Runner deployment.
+We present the techincal implementation in two interdependent sections.
 The first addresses how secrets are managed through the lifecycle of a develop or release pipeline.
 The second section describes how Gitlab Runner and pipelines are configured and managed to support secure automated signing.

 Secrets Management
 ^^^^^^^^^^^^^^^^^^